 4. Add tags to each person- Tags are like virtual sticky notes that you can attach to a person’s profile to highlight certain criteria or characteristics.
 It's always recommended to add a tag to any import that may be updating data so that you can filter for this group after the fact.

 If a tag or tags should be added to every record imported, include it in this text box.
 Tags can have spaces.
 Including a comma separates one tag from another tag.
 Tags included in this text box will be appended to the tag list for each person added/updated by the import.

 5. Bypass webhooks- If you check this box, no signal will be sent to the API regarding the import.
 Checking the box will prevent external apps/API-based integrations from updating based on the import.

 6. Start import button- Until fields are mapped, you will not be able to press this button.
 Fields must be mapped and a unique identifier must exist before the file can be imported.

 Once you click the Start import button, the file is loaded into the import queue.
-A nation can import one file at a time.

 Use settings again

 Once an import starts, its field mapping is saved and can be re-used.
 When you upload a new file, you can use the "Use settings from a previous import" dropdown to apply the saved field mapping.